Security Vulnerability Reporting¶

 Public: The embargo period has ended.
 The issue will be made publicly visible, the associated CVE updated, and the vulnerabilities page in the docs updated to include the detailed information.

-The issues created in this JIRA instance are kept private, due to the sensitive nature of security reports.
+The security advisories created are kept private, due to the sensitive nature of security reports.
 The issues are only visible to certain parties:

 Members of the PSIRT mailing list